ndrean/binyJS/Readme.md

 It uses state variables with the convention of using "stateVariable"`.val` as a setter and getter.

 Instead of writing "event" listeners in your HTML (where "event" can be "click" or "submit" or "change" or "input"), you write a `dataset` and reference a function.
+For example, `data-change="compute"`.

 It uses the key "stateVariable"`.resp` to set the rendered DOM elements.